AdobeDocs/experience-manager-65.en/help/assets/link-sharing.md

 ---
-title: Generate a URL to shared assets
+title: Share assets using a link
-description: This article describes how to share assets, folders, and collections within [!DNL Experience Manager Assets] as a URL to external parties.
+description: Share assets, folders, and collections as a URL.
 contentOwner: AG
 ---